Sirmione Old Town

 FAQ

-When is the Best Time to visit Lake Garda ?
+When is the Best Time to visit Lake Garda?

 If you want to swim in the lake, then the best time to visit Lake Garda is from May until the beginning of October.
-The chances will be high that water temperatures will be pleasant and weather will be sunny and dry.
+The chances will be high that water temperatures will be pleasant and the weather will be sunny and dry.
 Avoid going to Lake Garda in August and on German public holidays in May.
 Lake Garda is very popular among German tourists due to its proximity to South Germany and they tend to flood their favorite Italian lake during public and school holidays.

 Is it possible to visit Lake Garda as a day trip from Verona?